 When bad debt has been successfully written off, you'll see a confirmation.
 Your move-out will now be complete.

 The winning bid exceeded the amount due on the tenant's account

 If the winning bid is a higher amount than what the tenants owes on their account, follow the same steps for move out as you would for any other bid amount.
-After you've entered the bid amount for your auction and proceeded to the Move-out screen, you'll see an outline of the refund owed to the tenant.
-This is calculated in your software by subtracting the amount owed on the account from the bid amount.
+After you've entered the bid amount for your auction and proceeded to the Move-out screen, you'll see the difference between the bid and the tenant's balance available to refund to the tenant.
+As is in accordance with auction laws in most states, any money left over after all of the open charges on the ledger have been paid should be refunded to the tenant.
 On this screen, you can choose to enter a note if you wish.
 To continue, select Next.

 The next step prompts you to enter a reason for the refund.
 This field is required.
 In this section, you will also enter the mailing address for a refund check to be sent.
 You can use the tenant's address on file by selecting the box next to Mailing Address.

 A confirmation screen will be displayed to show you that the move-out has been successful.

 The procedure for issuing a refund check is determined by your facility's policies and preferences in your Refund Settings.
 You can learn more about refunds at move-out on our help site.